linc-lion/linc-webapp/README.md

 # linc-webapp
-LINC-webapp is the website thats allowing Lion Guardians to identify lions in Africa.
+LINC-webapp is the website thats allow Lion Guardians to identify lions in Africa.